dayeya/python-client-server/README.md

 ![image](https://user-images.githubusercontent.com/129618322/230676549-038c2480-10f6-4a77-9b9d-51306c957cd1.png)

 ### Conclusion
-Thank you for choosing My Client-Server Application.
+Thank you for choosing Client Server Application.
 We hope this guide has provided you with all the information you need to get started.
-If you have any questions or feedback, please don't hesitate to contact us.
-Happy coding!